Serge Vinçon

 Serge Vinçon (17 June 1949 – 16 December 2007), was a French politician of the UMP party.

+Career

 Born in Bourges, Cher, he was a college professor before a politician.
-He was elected senator of Cher on 24 September 1989 and re-elected on 27 September 1998.
-He was chairman of the Committee on Defense and Foreign Affairs from 2002 until his death and also held the position of mayor of Saint-Amand-Montrond from 1983 until his death.
-His most notable position was the Vice-President of the Senate.
+He was elected senator of Cher on 24 September 1989 and re-elected on 27 September 1998. he was also during this time a substitute for France in the European Parliament, from 1993 to 1998.
+He was chairman of the Committee on Defense and Foreign Affairs from 2004 until his death and also held the position of mayor of Saint-Amand-Montrond from 1983 until his death.
+His most notable position was the Vice-President of the Senate from 2001 to 2004.

-Vinçon died of cancer on 16 December 2007 at the hospital of Val de Grâce in Paris.
+Vinçon died of a brain tumor on 16 December 2007 at the hospital of Val de Grâce in Paris.
 Nicolas Sarkozy paid tribute to him in a statement, referring to a "man of letters" and "a brilliant observer of the geopolitical developments of our time" who "will be remembered as a senator who embodies all the qualities of dialogue and compromise that House requires."